-AIA welcomed proposed revisions to the International Education Standards (IESs) issued in April 2024, emphasising the integration of sustainability across accountancy qualifications.
+AIA welcomed proposed revisions to the International Education Standards (IESs) issued in April 2024, emphasising the sustainability integration of accountancy qualifications.
 AIA advocates for stronger clarity in sustainability concepts and recommends the addition of a supplement to the standards that explains how sustainability applies, with inclusion of core sustainability competencies and advocates for these concepts to be a mandatory part of accountancy education.